 Quick and easy version:

-How to make Southern-style chicken and dumplings
+How to make chicken and dumplings

 - Drop in the floured biscuit strips, one at a time.
 Press the strips down into the liquid gently, but don’t stir, as this may dissolve the dumplings.
 You do periodically need to stir just to make sure your dumplings aren’t sticking to the pot, but do so gently and infrequently.